 More than 50 teachers from primary and secondary schools across the Isle of Wight met recently to find out about how to support personal development, behaviour and welfare within their schools, at Westridge Community Learning Centre.

 The aim of the event, organised jointly by the council’s public health team and the Learning and Development Service, was to present a range of innovative and practical resources to assist teachers in addressing the personal development, behaviour and welfare of their pupils in line with the new OFSTED recommendations.
-The day provided a wide range of opportunities for teachers to discover new, evidence based and practical approaches to integrate the health and wellbeing agenda as part of their daily practice.
+The day provided a wide range of opportunities for teachers to discover new, evidence based and practical approaches to integrate the health and adderall adhd treatment and wellbeing agenda as part of their daily practice.

 Cabinet member for children’s services, Cllr Jonathan Bacon said: “I’m incredibly proud of the teachers and public health professionals who have been involved in this conference and I’m sure it has been very useful in helping Island teachers better support their pupils and has promoted the positive benefits of personal development, behaviour and welfare on educational attainment.”